 Our thanks to Management for our complimentary one night stay at the Intercontinental Hotel Porto.
 We also thank all the staff from Reception, Cardosas Bar, House Cleaning, the Doormen and the Breakfast staff for looking after us so well.

 It was comforting to know that after a day on the road that we could enjoy a bit of pampering and luxury before we hit the road again.
 The Intercontinental Hotel Porto is more than we could wish for in a luxury hotel in the heart of Porto.
 We will definitely return and stay longer to enjoy all the facilities that are on offer.

-You may like to read our blog posts on Porto:
+You may like to read our articles on Porto:

 We enjoyed our stay as guests of the Intercontinental Hotel Porto but received no further remuneration to write this post.
 We were not expected to write a positive review – all views are our own and we retain full editorial control.

 Disclosure: Certain links in this post are affiliate links.
 This means that should you make a purchase via our link, we will receive a commission which will not affect the price you pay.

 Thanks for stopping by and welcome to To Travel Too – Australia’s top Baby Boomer lifestyle and travel blog, with an international worldwide audience in mind, run by the married couple, freelance writers and full-time travellers Jane and Duncan Dempster-Smith.
 Come with us as we explore the world.
 Our two mantras that we live by are ‘chase time not money’ and ‘age is no barrier when it comes to travel’.